On a Theorem by Bezboruah & Shepherdson: Introduction

 Suppose we are thinking about a Great Theorem.
 A first question might be: what is the scope of this Great Theorem?
 Suppose we prove a case that is somewhat removed from the originally intended range of applicability of the Great Theorem.
 One of the vocal leaders of the field argues that our solution for such an outlier case cannot possibly be significant.
 Suppose also our proof is quite different from the original proof.
 Is the leader right and should we abort our project?
 Did we prove the same theorem at all?
 What to say and what to do? \dots

 This is the scenario faced by Amala Bezboruah and John C. Shepherdson around 1976.
 The Great Theorem is the Second Incompleteness Theorem and the argumentative leader is Georg Kreisel.
+Bezboruah and Shepherdson proved that a weak theory, to wit ${\sf PA}^-$, does not prove the consistency of a very weak theory (in fact a sub-theory of propostional logic).
+See Theorem~\ref{bezshe} of the present paper.
+Their result implies that {\sf Q} does not prove its own consistency.
 Bezboruah and Shepherdson choose to publish their result in the paper \cite{bezb:gode76} in spite of Kreisel's objections, but the tone of the introduction is somewhat apologetic, accepting Kreisel's argument.
-See our Section~\ref{kreiselsmurf} for the apologetic remark.
+See our Section~\ref{kreiselsmurf} which quotes the apologetic remark.

 Afterwards, the paper has, in my view, been unjustly neglected.
 Google Scholar counts 63 citations, which is not many for a paper that came out in 1976.
 Of course, it is hard to judge whether this is, in part, due to the long shadow cast by Kreisel, but it is very well possible.
 Kreisel's negative opinion is certainly echoed in more recent publications and in FOM discussions.
 For example, Panu Raatikainen writes in the Stanford Encyclopedia of Philosophy: \begin{quote} { There is a version of the second incompleteness theorem for {\sf Q} (see Bezboruah {\&} Shepherdson 1976) but there has been some debate on whether the relevant statement in {\sf Q} can really be taken to express consistency, {\sf Q} being so weak [\dots]. \cite{raat:gode25}} \end{quote}